21centuryweather/21st-Century-Weather-Software-Wiki/_sources/UM/UM-intro.md

 #### um_recon

-This task uses the UM reconfigure executables to take all the input information already assembled (start dumps, ancillary data) and 'reconfigure' it for the required target grid.
+This task uses the UM reconfigure executables to take all the input information already assembled (start-dumps, ancillary data) and 'reconfigure' it for the required target grid.
 Most of the time the reconfigure step is just a fancy name for regridding.
 The task uses the files in `app/um`.
 Note the `app/um/rose-app.conf` file has two `command` entries:
 ```
 [command]
 default=run_model